Facebook advertising has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

 A Review of Nuud Deodorant: The Verdict

-However, it would be wrong to say this is a perfect product.
-If you’re going to work out in the gym, dance all night, or travel on busy trains – you will still experience some degree of ‘smell’.
-As the saying goes, you can drag your armpits to water – but you can’t, erm, make them swim.
+However, it would be wrong to say that this is a perfect product.
+If you’re going to work out, dance all night, or travel on busy trains – you will still experience some degree of ‘smell’.